Lindsay Brewer Showcases Figure In Flirty Pink Top & Unzipped Jeans

 “You are gorgeous,” a fourth fan added with heart-eye smiley face emoji.

 Earlier in the month, Lindsay shared a snap that saw her showing off plenty of skin.
-She sported a tiny gold bikini and a sheer white skirt, which she wore with open over one hip to show off her toned leg.
+She sported a tiny gold bikini and a sheer white skirt, which she wore while holding it open over one hip to show off her toned leg.
 She posed on the beach with her gal pal, Marli Alexa.